zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Combining multiple rules

-A data model can contain arbitrary number of policy rules.
+A model can contain an arbitrary number of policy rules.
 The logic of combining them is as follows:

 -   The operation is rejected if any of the conditions in `@@deny` rules evaluate to `true`
 -   Otherwise, the operation is permitted if any of the conditions in `@@allow` rules evaluate to `true`